Table of Contents

 Take the Bus Around the Amalfi Coast

-We took the bus to reach the nearby town Amalfi and its famous cathedral.
+We took the bus to reach the nearby town of Amalfi and its famous cathedral.
 It’s a wonderful town with a beautiful beach.
 After a few hours of exploration, we hopped on another bus and visited nearby Positano.
 We spent a few hours on the beach here.
 Then we hopped on a boat for a short boat ride along the scenic coast.

-Ravello and Southern Italy, in general, has some of the best food of Europe.
+Ravello and Southern Italy, in general, has some of the best food in Europe.
 The region boasts many typical dishes.
 One of the most common produce here is the lemon.
 You must try some limoncello during your vacation here.
 It is a lemon based liquor.
 Try some excellent authentic Italian food at Il Flauto di Pan restaurant at the Villa Cimbrone.
 The food is delicious and the views will blow your mind.
 Many ingredients are grown organically in the garden of the villa.
 Pasta dishes start at 14 euros, main courses start at 22 euros.

 Dolceria dell’Antico Portico at Supportico Rua, 10 has some of the best cakes on the Amalfi Coast.